-Thordon, due to the nature of its formulation, can be subject to damage by hysteresis.
-If the application being considered will subject Thordon to dynamic impact loading that could result in hysteresis, there are design considerations that will minimize the potential for problems.
-Figure 10 illustrates that increasing the shape factor (reducing the wall thickness) will reduce the deflection and increase the rate of recovery thus reducing heat creation and build up.
-A thinner wall thickness also allows increased dissipation of heat through the bearing wall to the housing to reduce the amount of heat build up.
+Thordon elastomeric materials, due to the nature of their formulations, can be subject to damage by hysteresis.
+If the application being considered will subject Thordon elastomeric materials to dynamic impact loading that could result in hysteresis, there are design considerations that will minimize the potential for problems.
+Figure 10 illustrates that increasing the shape factor (reducing the wall thickness) will reduce the deflection and increase the rate of recovery, thus reducing heat creation and build up.
+A thinner wall thickness also allows increased dissipation of heat through the bearing wall to the housing.